serifpersia/pianolux-esp32/README.md

 ## Installation

 Go to the PianoLED [website](https://serifpersia.github.io/pianoled-esp32/install.html) to install PianoLED on ESP32 S2/S3 with one button.

+Grab WiFi capable device(PC with WiFi,Laptops or Phone) and connect to ESP32 Access Point to connect to your local WiFi network 2.4Ghz, 5Ghz SSID's are not supported by these boards
+Captive page should pop up on phones on other devices you need to go the 192.168.4.2 IP to see this WiFi setup page(Wifi Manager)
-Connect to ESP32 AP to connect to your local WiFi network 2.4Ghz, 5Ghz SSID's are not supported by these boards You can find your ESP32 S3/S3 IP via the website ViewIP or reading it from leds or from your router's DHCP clients page
+You can find your ESP32 S3/S3 IP via the website ViewIP or reading it from leds or from your router's DHCP clients page

 Join Discord Server for any help, questions or suggestions: